This version of the essay is for Blonde Guy computers with ArcaOS.

 To install the system using the Recovery DVD, the computer is booted to the DVD, and the user will create the disk volumes and install boot manager.
 All of the volumes must be formatted JFS.
 The recovery DVD has a zip archive for each volume.
 After each archive is unzipped to the corresponding volume, the computer is restored.

 This guide will assume that you are starting with a blank hard drive.
-If your hard drive already contains data, like a Windows operating system, for example, you may not be able to operate the hard drive.
+If your hard drive already contains data, like a Windows operating system, for example, you may not be able to install ArcaOS.

-Boot the Recovery DVD and run mini-LVM.
+Boot the Recovery DVD and run mini-LVM using the (Disk:Manage Volumes (Graphical)) menu.
 You should be able to see your hard drive.
 If not, do not proceed, something is wrong with either the hard drive or with the hard drive support on the Recovery DVD.
+Check to see the expected space on the hard drive.
+If the space looks wrong, then the drive geometry may be wrong.
+Fix any hard drive problems before continuing.

 Name the hard drive.
 Use the System:Rename disk... menu to name your hard drive.
 Choose a name that will uniquely identify this hard drive.
 Save the changes.
 You should not see an error at this point.
 If you do, something is wrong with the computer, or the hard drive, or the hard drive support on the Recovery DVD.

-Create each new volume in the table above.
-To create a volume, use the Volume:Create new... menu.
+Create each new volume in one of the tables above.
+To create a volume, first select the free space the volume will occupy.
+Use the Volume:Create new... menu.
 The first page of the Create Volume dialog will appear.
-For the eComStation and Maintenance volumes, select a bootable volume type.
+For the ArcaOS volume, select a bootable volume type.
 For Programs and Data, select an advanced volume type.

 On the second page of the Create Volume dialog, select the name and enter the volume name from the table above.